jharkness25/project-joshua-and-autumn/proposal/proposal.md

 our data requires it, we may use more complex statistical tests such as MANOVAs to test for difference within a matrix of parameters (e.g., between several sediment characters).
 We will also likely employ Chi-Squared tests when testing between categorical variables.
+Most statistical tests will be run with base R code, though we may use the `boot` package if we find it necessary to use bootstrapping.
+We will also calculate simple summary statistics where needed, such as mean, median, IQR, standard deviation, etc.

 #### Visualizations